OpenSourceProtogenCollection/ProtogenSSH/README.md

  # Usage
  Compile it in Android Studio, or grab the latest release from the above link in Info.

- When entering commands, enter them exactly as you would at the command line (ie `python3 /home/pi/myScripts/test.py`).
+ v1.x: When entering commands, enter them exactly as you would at the command line (ie `python3 /home/pi/myScripts/test.py`).

+ # TODO
+ Please see the issues for the next milestone.